Trump allies craft plans to give him unprecedented power if he wins the White House

 Former President Donald Trump and his allies are preparing for an aggressive expansion of his powers should he take back the White House.

-Trump mocked fears about his authoritarianism tendencies at a Fox News town hall on Tuesday, stating he'd only be a dictator on "Day One" so that he could close the border and start drilling.
+Trump mocked fears about his authoritarianism tendencies at a Fox News town hall on Tuesday, stating he'd be a dictator only on "Day 1" so that he could close the border and start drilling.

 "After that, I'm not a dictator, OK?"
 Trump told host Sean Hannity to applause from the Iowa crowd.